danisztls/journal/README.md

 I wrote the RE matches but the complexity of Sublime metasyntax was too complex for me to grasp in a short amount of time.

-TODO: Vim extended markdown todo highlighting.
+TODO: Vim extended markdown todo highlighting. +done

 ## Diary